 Our programs are extensive and varied.
 In addition, we work with numerous partners to ensure that our programs meet the Ontario curriculum and provide every child with the best possible experience.

-- The DEER Program - a cooperative effort between Saugeen Conservation and Bruce Power, these programs are offered to local schools free of charge and deal with various aspects of the local ecosystem as well as energy conservation.
+- The DEER Program - a cooperative effort between Saugeen Conservation and Bruce Power, these programs are offered to all Bluewater District and Bruce Grey Catholic District school board schools free of charge and deal with various aspects of the local ecosystem as well as energy conservation.

 All programs are considered half day unless stated otherwise.
 Half day programs run either from 10:00am to 12:00pm or 12:30pm to 2:30pm.
 Two half-day programs make a very worthwhile full-day program.